DeltaRazero/UltraX/README.md

 UltraX is a compiler that creates MDX performance files for Sharp x68000 MXDRV2.
 It includes its own small library for MDX creation.

-Also included are
+Also included are libPyFMT (a library for FM patch creation/manipulation) and libDefleMask (a library for reading DefleMask .dmf files).

 ## Dependencies

-UltraX relies on modules from Python's standard library (3.5) and from libPyFMT.
+UltraX relies on modules from Python's standard library (3.5), libPyFMT and libDefleMask.
 * Python standard library:
-`copy, glob, gzip, importlib, io, math, ntpath, os, sys`
+`ntpath, os, sys`

 * libPyFMT:
 `opmn`

+* libDefleMask:
+`. . .`

 ## Changelog